Rocco Perri: Early and family life

 Starkman was the head of operations and the duo's negotiator and dealmaker, until August 13, 1930, when she was ambushed at around 11:15 p.m. as she got out of Perri's car in the garage of the couple's home.
 Perri ran down the street after the assailants before retreating back to Starkman, who had been killed with two shotgun blasts.
+With tears in his eyes, Perri told reporters the next day "I'd give up all my money just to have Bessie still here with me.
+I've lost my best pal".
 Police found two double-barreled shotguns and the getaway car without fingerprints.
 The investigation eventually resulted in no criminal charges being brought despite a $5,000 reward offered by Perri.
 However, it was thought that Calabrian compatriot Antonio Papalia, leader of the Papalia crime family and father of Johnny Papalia, played a role in the murder.
+The stolen license plates used on the car that Starkman's killers had fled were taken from a car parked in an automobile repair shop where Antonio "Tony" Papalia worked.
+Papalia told the police when questioned: "I've got nothing to do with it.
+But even if I knew something, I would certainly wouldn't tell you about it".
+Perri told the reporters about Papalia's possible involvement: "If it were true, I wouldn't be surprised".
+Two weeks after Starkman's murder, Perri had a will written up, saying he was in fear of his life and "I don't trust anybody".
+Perri added the clause to his will: "I direct that in the event of my death occurring under any unnatural circumstances that my executor investigate same and if any of my beneficiaries are in any way suspected of having anything to do with my unnatural death, their share of my estate shall be forfeited".